 An Unsubsidized Stafford Ioan has a lower interest rate and origination fee than the Graduate PLUS Ioan.
 Our office will ensure you maximize this Ioan before using the Graduate PLUS Ioan.
-For the 22-23 aid year, the Stafford Ioan will have an interest rate of 6.54% and a 1.057% origination fee.
-The Graduate PLUS Ioan will have an interest rate of 7.54% with a 4.228% origination fee.
+For the 22-23 aid year, the Stafford Ioan has an interest rate of 6.54% and a 1.057% origination fee.
+The Graduate PLUS Ioan has an interest rate of 7.54% with a 4.228% origination fee.